Skip to Content

 19. Use Mobile Ordering

 Mobile ordering through the Disneyland app is a definite time saver.
 I use it almost exclusively now!
 All you have to do is open the app, select your restaurant and a pick up time slot, then order your food and you’ll be ready to go!
+Some restaurant locations can fill up quickly though, so you might need to order early in the morning for pick up later in the day.

 A watermelon lemonade freeze at Disneyland's Hungry Bear Restaurant.